-The Texas A&M-Commerce Observatory houses the university’s observing and research grade telescopes.
-The observatory’s telescope can all be used simultaneously for both research and public viewing.
-The observatory is open the public during scheduled Open House events.
+The Texas A&M University-Commerce Observatory houses the university’s observing and research grade telescopes.
+The observatory’s telescopes can be used for both research and public viewing.
+The observatory is open to the public only during scheduled Open House events (see below).

 The latest addition to our collection is a Planewave CDK 700 27-inch telescope.
 Images are captured by an Andor Ikon-L CCD in addition to a Takahashi Petzval refractor.
 The telescope is housed inside of a clamshell, AstroHaven dome.
-This telescope is located next to the original research telescope a Meade 16-inch LX200 Schmidt-Cassegrain telescope with an attached 5-inch Televue refractor.
+This telescope is located next to the original dome which houses a Meade 16-inch LX200 Schmidt-Cassegrain with an attached 5-inch Televue refractor.

-Each telescope uses special CCD cameras to image fain astronomical objects.
+Each telescope uses special CCD cameras to image faint astronomical objects.
 The cameras pick up details that the eye is unable to detect.
-The cameras can also collect data for long periods of time while tracking the motion of the stars in order to capture the faintest details possible.Back to menu Scroll to top
+The cameras can also collect data for long periods of time while tracking the motion of the stars in order to capture detail.Back to menu Scroll to top

 Observatory Open House

 Several 10-inch telescopes will be available for public use along with university staff to help guide and answer questions.
 Observing nights are weather dependent and may be cancelled on short notice.
 In case of poor weather conditions, please visit this website or Facebook page to check for cancellations.

 Directions are available at this link: Observatory Directions